Should You Get A Name Change Change After Divorce: Divorce Decree & More

 Getty/Vadym Pastukh

-The challenge involved in keeping your name
+The challenges involved in keeping your name

 Keeping your name can also prove difficult regarding any marriages you might enter in the future; if you remarry, do you keep the name of your former spouse or change your name again?
 When entering a serious relationship, do you revert to your birth name, then move on to a new married name?
 The logistics of keeping your name if you hope to remarry might grow complicated, particularly if your new partner feels uncomfortable or apprehensive about you keeping the name of your former partner.

 A person's name is essentially a calling card.
 Your name is likely inextricably tied to your children, partner, career, and family, and either decision can bear significant weight.
 Although social convention dictates that women change their names, the initial reason for doing so was left behind long ago and is no longer a viable reason for the following tradition.
 Nevertheless, many women feel pressured to take their partner's name, whether they feel pressure from society, their partner, or their family.
-When making a decision, there are many factors to take into account.
+When deciding, there are many factors to take into account.

-If you and your partner have children, you might want to keep your name to have the same last name as your children.
+If you and your partner share children, you might want to keep your name to have the same last name as your children.
 Many parents worry about the implications of divorce on their children and their children's future due to the considerable evidence suggesting that divorce is detrimental to children and fear that changing a parent's name is yet another change that can prove harmful or at least problematic for their kids.
 Some mothers mitigate this issue by having their children's names hyphenated or hyphenating their own birth and married names.

-Your career might also have a role in determining whether or not you change to your birth name or retain your married name.
+Your career might also have a role in determining whether you change to your birth name or retain your married name.
 If you have built a career under one name, it can feel like you’re starting from scratch when you change your name.
 Having to fill out scores of paperwork, alter your driver's license and other forms of identification, and change all your mail and means of correspondence can be quite a hassle, particularly in the aftermath of everything else that accompanies a divorce.
 Some people might choose to keep their name to preserve the legacy they have built for themselves.

 The impact of changing your name after a divorce can be substantial.
 Your children might be angry, your partner's family might be angry, and your partner might grow resentful and unkind in the face of you changing your last name back to your birth name.
 For some families and couples, keeping a well-established married name is the right course of action, but this decision can vary for everyone.